aliyun/terraform-provider-alicloud/website/docs/r/oos_execution.html.markdown

 * `safety_check` - (Optional, ForceNew) The mode of safety check.
 * `template_name` - (Required, ForceNew) The name of execution template.
 * `template_version` - (Optional, ForceNew) The version of execution template.
+* `template_content` - (Optional, ForceNew, Available in v1.114.0+) The content of template.
+When the user selects an existing template to create and execute a task, it is not necessary to pass in this field.

 ## Attributes Reference